-- To complete the Project and submit a request for payment not later than six months after the ISP invoice date.
-If a request for payment is not received by Innovation PEI within six months of the ISP invoice date, the Applicant will be deemed to have declined the Fund and will have no future claim to payment from the Fund.
+- To complete the Project and submit a Request for Payment not later than six months after the date of the Approval Notification.
+If a request for payment is not received by Innovation PEI within six months of the Approval Notification date, the Applicant will be deemed to have declined the Grant and will have no future claim to payment from the Grant.

 - The Applicant consents to have Innovation PEI make any inquiries of such persons, firms, or corporations as it deems necessary in order to reach a decision on this application.

 - The Applicant will provide all information required by Innovation PEI to complete the assessment of this application and make payment.

 - Release of information relating to the funding of this Project may be made under the terms and conditions of this Agreement.